AlexanderWiechert/terraform-provider-bash/docs/index.md

 related to incorrect quoting/escaping and difficulty dealing with list and map data, when relevant.

-The `bash_script` data source in this provider aims to help with those more complex cases by automatically generating properly-formatted Bash variable declarations from a subset of Terraform language types, prepending them to a bash script template you provide which can then make use of those variables.
+The `script` function in this provider aims to help with those more complex cases by automatically generating properly-formatted Bash variable declarations from a subset of Terraform value types, prepending them to a bash script template you provide which can then make use of those variables.

 ```hcl
 terraform {